Ex-NFL player Phillip Adams' father on South Carolina shooting: 'I think the football messed him up'

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 A source identified the suspect as Phillip Adams on Thursday.
 Adams’ parents lived near Rock Hill and the football player had been treated by the doctor at one point, the person told The Associated Press.
+The York County Coroner's Office later confirmed Adams as the gunman.

 "I don't think he ever did anybody any harm.
 All I can say is we pray for the family," Alonzo Adams told WCNC-TV.
 "He used to be my doctor a long time ago.
 I know they were good folks down there.
 We're gonna keep them in our prayers."